 Technically, it should be, “What are gyros?”
 A taco-like meal that’s made using seasoned meat, wrapped in a piece of pita bread, and topped with tzatziki sauce.
 You’ll often find that the meat is slow roasted on a vertical rotisserie.
 This is shown on TV and in the movies quite often.
 For smaller portions, it’s simply roasted in a pan, like this recipe.

-Traditionally gyro recipes involve meats such as lamb, chicken, cow, or pigs, who to be quite frank, died screaming.
-However there’s no need for that type of violence friends, so we’re using good for you oyster mushrooms as a cruelty-free meat substitute.
+Traditionally gyro recipes involve meats such as lamb, chicken, cow, or pigs, but it really Doesn’t Have To!
+There’s absolutely no need for that weird unhealthy stuff.
+We are using good for you oyster mushrooms instead as a kind eco friendly meat substitute.
 Much like my Spaghetti Aglio e Olio, Vegan Mushroom Bourguignon, or Vegan Scallops.

 Vegan Gyros Seasoning Mix Ingredients